Skip to Content

 LGBTQ+ Monuments: 13 Queer Memorials Worldwide

 Monuments are vital in commemorating significant moments, honoring historical figures, and, for the queer community, promoting inclusivity.
 In the LGBTQ+ community, several monuments around the world stand as powerful symbols of resilience, equality, and the ongoing fight for LGBTQ+ rights, human rights.
-In this blog post, we will explore ten iconic gay and/or LGBTQ+ monuments from various countries, each representing a unique aspect of LGBTQ+ history and culture.
+In this blog post, we will explore thirteen iconic gay and/or LGBTQ+ monuments from various countries, each representing a unique aspect of LGBTQ+ history and culture.
 For many travelers, like us gay travel bloggers, they are also important sights to explore while traveling.

 History of Gay Pride and CSD - Geschichte der Gay Pride und CSD Demonstrationen © Coupleofmen.com